sylaspg/grasp-continuum/README.md

     If the electron energy is set to zero, only the scattering length is calculated in a more accurate approach, as the intersection of the asymptote of the zero-energy wave function with the r-axis.
+    In that case, the additional information is given, which may be useful for error estimation.
+    First one is the relative error of straight line determination at the tail.
-    In that case, the additional parameter 'diff' is calculated and shown, specifying the percentage difference between the scattering length calculated from the last two points on the grid, and from the penultimate
+    The second one is the percentage difference between the scattering length calculated from the last two points on the grid, and from the penultimate and the one before the penultimate point.
-    and the one before the penultimate point (a lower value means better accuracy).
+    In both cases, a lower value means better accuracy.

 ## Examples